NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     the full-resolution disparity later on.

     0 - None
-       Don’t calculate a low-resolution variant of the disparity image.
+       Don't calculate a low-resolution variant of the disparity image.
        The search range provided by ``corr-search`` is used directly in computing the full-resolution disparity.